xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/ores.md

 }
 ```

-1. 30 tries per chunk
+1. 30 tries per chunk.
-2. Spread the tries in a square
+2. Spread the tries in a square.
-3. Place the ore above y-level 119
+3. Place the ore above y-level 119.
-4. Discard the try if we moved into a biome that doesn't generate star shards
+4. Discard the try if we moved into a biome that doesn't generate star shards.